-In the intrusion activity described by Rapid7, attackers assessed with medium/moderate confidence to be MuddyWater used valid credentials obtained through Microsoft Teams-based social engineering and phishing, then used RDP and curl to deploy payloads that included Darkcomp, a malicious Microsoft WebView2 loader intended to disguise traffic, and an encrypted configuration file that sent instructions to Darkcomp.
-The broader campaign involved credential harvesting, MFA manipulation, remote access via tools such as AnyDesk and DWAgent, lateral movement using compromised accounts, and theft of sensitive data.
-Rapid7 assessed that the operation was disguised as a Chaos ransomware incident to conceal espionage activity or preposition for possible future destructive attacks.
+In the provided reporting, Darkcomp appears in two main contexts.
+First, it is part of MuddyWater’s historical malware ecosystem and staging chain, where Stagecomp delivers the Darkcomp backdoor.
+Second, Rapid7 reported an intrusion campaign assessed with medium to moderate confidence as linked to MuddyWater in which attackers used Microsoft Teams phishing and social engineering to gain access, then used valid credentials, RDP, and curl to deploy payloads including Darkcomp, a malicious Microsoft WebView2 loader intended to disguise traffic, and an encrypted configuration file that sent instructions to Darkcomp.
+That campaign involved credential harvesting, MFA manipulation, persistence via remote access tooling such as AnyDesk and DWAgent, lateral movement, and theft of sensitive data, while masquerading as a Chaos ransomware incident without actual file encryption.

 Mallory pivots from this family to the IOCs, detections, and named campaigns that touch your stack, and pages you when something new lands.